nuejs/www/blog/tailwind-vs-semantic-css/index.md

 og: img/og.jpg
 thumb: tw-thumb.jpg
 date: 2023-10-23
+update: 2023-12-02
 include: syntax
 ---

-# Tailwind CSS vs. Semantic CSS
+# Tailwind _vs._ Semantic CSS
-This study compares two websites with a similar design: the official Tailwind "spotlight" template from the developers of Tailwind, and the same site crafted with semantic CSS and [Nue server components](/docs/nuejs/server-components.html).
-We'll take a deep look at what is under the hood and how the sites are built.
+This study compares two websites with identical design: the commercial Spotlight template from developers of Tailwind vs the same site with semantic CSS:

 [.cols]
   [media]
     href: //spotlight.tailwindui.com/
     small: img/tw-home.png
     large: img/tw-home-big.png
-    caption: Tailwind UI version →
   ---
   [media]
     href: /@spotlight/
     large: img/nue-home-big.png
     small: img/nue-home.png
-    caption: Semantic version →

 [.info]
-  #### Gist
+  #### In short
-  **The semantic version is 8 &times; smaller, renders faster, and is easier to modify and extend.**
+  **Semantic version is 8 &times; smaller, renders faster, and is easier to work with.**

 ## Front page HTML
-The main difference is that Tailwind uses "utility" class names and Nue uses semantic class names.
-That is: Nue gives meaning to the elements like `nav`, `button`, and `.gallery` and styles them with an external stylesheet.
-Tailwind styles elements inline — directly on the markup.
+The main difference: Tailwind uses "utility" classes and the semantic version uses external stylesheets.
+That is: Tailwind styles elements inline, directly on the markup and the semantic version respects the [separation of concerns](//en.wikipedia.org/wiki/Separation_of_concerns) principle.

-We can easily see the difference in the HTML markup by drilling down to the first element on the main navigation:
+You can see the difference by drilling down to the first A-element:

 [media]
   small: img/markup.png